 The Paris-based luxury powerhouse operates more than 3,800 stores across Asia, Europe, and North America, with recent growth in store numbers focused mainly in Asia.
 While more than a third of its stores are in Europe, Asia is the company's single largest market, accounting for more than 35% of sales.
 LVMH rings up about 30% of its sales in Europe (including France with 10%).
 The US represents more than a quarter of revenue.

 Note: Growth rates may differ after conversion to US Dollars.

-After a period of relatively flat sales during the global financial crisis, LVMH has experience four consecutive years of accelerating revenue growth.
-Indeed, sales topped €29.1 billion ($40 billion) in 2013, an 8% increase in organic revenue versus 2012, and an all-time record for the luxury goods company.
-Profits have risen as well, with net income topping $4.7 billion in 2013, up 5% over 2012.
-Like its customers, the company is cash rich, reporting more than $4 billion in cash flow from operations in 2013.
+After a period of relatively flat sales during the global financial crisis, LVMH has experienced six consecutive years of revenue growth.
+Indeed, sales hit €35.7 billion in 2015, a 16% increase in revenue versus 2014 and an all-time record for the luxury goods company.
+Net profits fell year on year in 2015, largely due to an exceptional gain in 2014, to €3.6 billion in 2015, down 37%.
+Like its customers, the company is cash rich, reporting €3.7 billion in free cash flow from operations in 2015.

 Organic revenue growth was 6% that year, with an additional 10% increase a result of favorable currency exchange rates.
 The five main business groups all saw significant improvements on prior year.
 The largest chunk of revenue growth was in the Selective Retailing business, which expanded by €1.7 billion to €11.2 billion, due to, among other things, impressive performance in the Middle East and North America.
 Fashion & Leather Goods, the largest business by revenue at €12.4 billion in 2015, also grew strongly, while Watches & Jewelry recorded the organization's fastest growth at 19%.